-Next, the judge will consider the public’s right to know if a sex offender is living nearby, and weigh it against the sex offender’s right to privacy.
-In order to make the judge’s decision easier, it is wise to provide evidence illustrating how sex offender registration is hurting our client.
-Identifying issues such as problems getting a job our housing, conflict with neighbors, and the negative social stigma associated with registration, is all important to explain to the judge.
-Our best sex crimes defense attorneys work hard to show to the court that the public doesn’t need to know an offender lives in the area.
-We know the importance of minimizing risk to the judge and the public.
+Next, the judge will consider the public's right to know if a sex offender is living nearby in Aurora, and weigh it against the sex offender's right to privacy.
+In order to make the judge's decision easier, it is wise to provide evidence illustrating how sex offender registration is hurting our client.
+Identifying issues such as problems getting a job or housing in Centennial, conflict with neighbors in Englewood, and the negative social stigma associated with registration, is all important to explain to the judge.
+Our best sex crimes defense attorneys work hard to show to the court that the public doesn't need to know an offender lives in the area.
+We know the importance of minimizing risk to the judge and the public in Arapahoe County.

 We work to establish your low risk to re-offend.

-The court’s decision about whether or not to allow a sex offender to deregister is based mainly on whether or not they are a risk to the community.
-Because of this, we know it’s important to illustrate a person’s low risk to reoffend.
+The court's decision about whether or not to allow a sex offender to deregister is based mainly on whether or not they are a risk to the community.
+Because of this, we know it's important to illustrate a person's low risk to reoffend in Douglas County.